flutterdata/flutter_data/README.md

 }
 ```

+We'll use `DataStreamBuilder` to access the state objects that carry our `Todo` models.

-Now using `watchAll()`, creating a new TO-DO _will_ show up in the list!
+Creating a new TO-DO _will_ now show up!

+(snap)

-Under the hood, we are using the `data_state` package which essentially is a [`StateNotifier`](https://pub.dev/packages/state_notifier), i.e. a "Flutter-free ValueNotifier".
+Under the hood, we are using the [`data_state`](https://pub.dev/packages/data_state) package which essentially is a [`StateNotifier`](https://pub.dev/packages/state_notifier).
+In other words, a "Flutter-free ValueNotifier" that emits immutable `DataState` objects.

+This new `Todo` appeared because `watchAll()` reflects the current **local storage** state.
+As a matter of fact, JSON Placeholder does not actually save anything.

+For this reason, Flutter Data is considered an **offline-first** framework.
+Models are fetched from the network _in the background_ by default.
+(This strategy can be changed by overriding methods in a custom adapter!)

-Prefer a Stream API?
+**Prefer a Stream API?**

 No problem:

 ```dart
 StreamBuilder<List<Todo>>(